Introduction

 Precision, in particular, is sensitive to even a small number of false positives, providing a more realistic picture of

 performance when the positive class is scarce.
-Thus, PR-AP is generally the preferred metric for imbalanced classification problems
+Thus, PR-AP is often the preferred metric when the focus is on correctly

 Connections to Machine Learning